 Running Wild: Teaching Freedom Through Art

-In this installment of Prototype, we profile Rebecca DeGroot (Senior, Art Education/Functional Art)
+In this installment of Prototype, we profile Rebecca DeGroot (Senior, Art Education/ Sculpture and Functional Art)

 The wooden creations in front of Rebecca DeGroot look Martian, as though they’ve just scuttled right out of the pages of H.G.
 Wells’ “The War of The Worlds” to await orders from the mother ship.